Choose a clarity call as a free way to learn more about KI! You can ask Dan your questions via Zoom.

 In my early thirties, the death of a young relative left me feeling hopeless and helpless, wondering what is the point of life if we’re all just going to die anyway?
 This launched me on a search.
 I didn’t even know what I was looking for, I just knew that there was a longing – a desperate longing for something that actually made sense about life.
 I learned several alternative spiritual and healing techniques.
 I meditated.
 I read books and watched videos.
 I eventually learned of non-duality teachings, and I read more books, watched more videos, and even sat with several ‘awakened’ teachers.
 Yet I was still searching, something still felt missing.
 I was looking for the key that would unlock the mystery of me and of life.

 In my early forties, I developed a chronic health condition that left me unable to work for several years, and most days barely able to get out of bed due to extreme fatigue, brain fog and pain.
 I lost my banking job, and eventually lost my home.
 I saw a multitude of doctors to try to find out what was wrong with me, and used every tool in my metaphysical and alternative medicine toolkit to try to heal myself.
 My seeking became even more intense, and I was looking for a way to escape my pain.

 Having trained with Scott, I was one of the first to be certified as a Senior Living Inquiries Facilitator and Trainer in early 2012.
-In 2014, I moved to CA to work with Scott at The Kiloby Center for Recovery, where we work with people suffering from addiction, anxiety, depression and more.
-In early 2015, I became his business partner, and we are co-owners in the business.
-Since then, we have developed additional inquiries, the Kiloby Inquires, to help our clients.
+In 2014, I moved to CA and became a business partner with Scott at The Kiloby Center for Recovery, where we worked with people suffering from addiction, anxiety, depression and more for the next 8 years.

 I can’t imagine my life without these inquiries.
 They saved me from myself.
 If you are still suffering, searching, longing… I encourage you to give this a try.